whalestackhq/brand-connect/README.md

 # brand-connect

-Connects your brand to hosted checkout pages and serves requests under your own domain.
+Connects your brand to hosted checkout pages and serves payment UIs under your own domain.

 ## Configuration